matildao-pane/Secure-online-messaging-service/README.md

 ### Project by @GSilvestri92 @matildao-pane @ragnar1992

 ## Introduction
-This a client server application.
+This a secure client server application: the messages exchanged are signed and encrypted using the OPENSSL library.

 The multi threaded server can handle multiple clients connected at the same time.